Holgersend/README-Generator/Develop/README.md

 # License
-This application is covered under the license "MIT"
+This application is covered under the MIT license.

 ## Contributing